eclipse-ibeji/ibeji/docs/samples/graph/README.md

-# Sample: Graph
+# Sample: Digital Twin Graph

-The graph sample demonstrates the use of the Digital Twin Graph service.
+The Digital Twin Graph sample demonstrates the use of the Digital Twin Graph Service.

 Follow these instructions to run the demo.